 And so it was.

-And what did Reagan do amid he cut taxes?
+And what did Reagan do?

-People put things back together because it's the people who make the country work, it's the people that make the economy work.
+People put things back together because it's the people who make the country work.

-I I don't even know that it is.
+I don't even know that it is.

 It's over half of the annual revenue produced during the next fiscal year.

-So we are entering for me, uncharted territory.
+So we are entering, for me, uncharted territory.

-Last time we had a deficit, the percentage of the uh annual revenue that high was 1945.
+The last time we had a deficit, the percentage of the annual revenue that high was 1945 coming out of World War II.

 Anyway, appreciate the call, Robert.